-Real world programs of course might be variations of the type "IF TROLLS ARE FOUND YOU MAY FIRE MISSLES, AND CONTINUE FIRING MISSILES UNTIL ALL TROLLS ARE KILLED, BUT IF A CRYSTAL PYARMID IS FOUND, WHICH IS BEING GUARDED BY THE TROLLS, OR OTHERWISE BEING HELD HOSTAGE - THEN CONACT BASE COMMAND FOR FURTHER INSTRUCTIONS".
+Real-world programs of course might be variations of the type "IF TROLLS ARE FOUND YOU MAY FIRE MISSLES, AND CONTINUE FIRING MISSILES UNTIL ALL TROLLS ARE KILLED, BUT IF A CRYSTAL PYRAMID IS FOUND, WHICH IS BEING GUARDED BY THE TROLLS, OR OTHERWISE BEING HELD HOSTAGE - THEN CONTACT BASE COMMAND FOR FURTHER INSTRUCTIONS".
 Oops, I said that I wasn't going to get political.
 Even though I just did.